British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - Formatted as `ABCDE`-`X` **where**
   - `ABCDE` is a five-digit docket number.
   - `X` is a one-digit number that simply counts up 1 for every file published in each case, starting with `1`.

+### Court Policy 2022-03

+Every Court and judge, and every person having, by law or consent of parties, authority to hear and receive evidence, has power to administer an oath to every witness who is legally called to give evidence before that Court, judge or person.

+A witness may, instead of taking an oath, make the following solemn affirmation: `I solemnly affirm that the evidence to be given by me shall be the truth, the whole truth and nothing but the truth.`

+Where a witness makes a solemn affirmation, his evidence shall be taken and have the same effect as if taken under oath.

 ---